oracle/node-oracledb/doc/api.md

 ```

 In the preceding example, each row is a JavaScript object that
 specifies column names and their respective values.
-Note that the
+Note the property
-property names are uppercase.
-This is the default casing behavior for
+names follow Oracle's standard name-casing rules.
+They will commonly
-Oracle client programs when a database table is created with
+be uppercase, since most applications create tables using unquoted,
-case-insensitive column names.
+case-insensitive names.

-#### <a name="querymeta"></a> 8.1.4 Query Column Metadata
+#### <a name="querymeta"></a> 9.1.4 Query Column Metadata

 The column names of a query are returned in the
 [`execute()`](#execute) callback's `result.metaData` parameter